Battlefleet Gothic

-Battlefleet Gothic is a naval miniature wargame that was produced by Games Workshop from 1999 to 2013 with Andy Chambers as the primary developer.
+Battlefleet Gothic is a space fleet miniature wargame that was produced by Games Workshop from 1999 to 2013 with Andy Chambers as the primary developer.
 A spin-off of the science-fantasy setting of Warhammer 40,000, the game has players command fleets of large spaceships belonging to one of several spaceborne factions.
 Although the wargame's miniatures and rulebooks are no longer supported by Games Workshop, two video game adaptations have been made since its cancellation in 2013.

 As in other miniature wargames, players use miniature models to represent warships.
 The playing field is usually a 4'x6' area that represents an area of space, upon which players place miniature models of planets, asteroids, and other obstacles.
 Players take turns to manoeuvre their fleets around the playing field with different objectives that help inform decision making.
 Cunning, strategy, and luck of the dice determines the winner.

 Set roughly 38,000 years in the future, the name of Battlefleet Gothic is taken from an in-universe spacefleet of the galaxy-spanning Imperium of Man, assigned to protect the eponymous Gothic Sector from a variety of alien and supernatural foes.